sbmlteam/sbmlteam.github.io/site/content/software/libsbml/_index.md

 {{< software-links download="libsbml-docs/download-and-install" changes="https://sourceforge.net/p/sbml/code/HEAD/tree/trunk/libsbml/NEWS.txt" tracker="https://sourceforge.net/p/sbml/libsbml/" docs="libsbml-docs" repo="https://sourceforge.net/p/sbml/code/HEAD/tree/trunk/libsbml/" forum="https://groups.google.com/forum/#!forum/libsbml-development">}}

+## Please cite the paper if you use libSBML

+Article citations are crucial to our ability to justify continued development of libSBML, as well as our academic careers.
+If you use libSBML and you publish papers about your software, we ask that you **please cite the following paper**:

+{{< cite notice="true" title="LibSBML: An API Library for SBML" authors="Bornstein, B.&nbsp;J., Keating, S.&nbsp;M., Jouraku, A., and Hucka M." source="_Bioinformatics_,  24(6):880&ndash;881, 2008" link="https://doi.org/10.1093/bioinformatics/btn051" bibtex="libsbml.bib" endnote="libsbml.ris" >}}

 ## Features of libSBML

 There are many reasons to prefer libSBML over the direct use of an XML parser.
 First, libSBML understands all Levels and Versions of SBML, and supports **extensions for SBML Level&nbsp;3 packages**.
 Here are some additional benefits: